Unit 6 - Practice Quiz

 grammars and types of grammars Medium

-A. The set of terminal symbols
+A. The set of production rules

-B. The set of production rules
+B. The set of terminal symbols

-D. The set of variables (non-terminals)
+C. The set of variables (non-terminals)

 41 In the context of formal language theory and theoretical computability, which of the following best describes a fundamental, mathematically proven limitation of formal systems in determining language membership?